jaehughes/IDPDocs/docs/index.md

 In the integrated design project (IDP) teams work in teams of 6 to develop an autonomous robotic system to solve a problem inspired by a real-world challenge.
 These will required the development of hardware, electronics and sensing and the accompanying control and software systems.
 Over 4 weeks teams develop a robot and at the end of the project there is a competition to assess the performance of the robots developed.

-The lab lasts for four weeks, with three weekly timetabled sessions:
+The lab lasts for four weeks, with four weekly timetabled sessions:

 * Thursday 9-11
 * Monday 11-1